Singin' in the Rain: Accolades

 In 1989, Singin' in the Rain was among the first 25 films chosen for the newly established National Film Registry for films that are deemed "culturally, historically or aesthetically significant" by the United States Library of Congress and selected for preservation.

 Singin' in the Rain has appeared three times on Sight & Sounds list of the ten best films of all time, in 1982, 2002 and 2022.
 Its position in 1982 was at number 3 on the critics list; on the 2002 critics' list, it was listed as number 10, and it tied for 19 on the directors' list; on the 2022 critics' list, it was listed again as number 10.
+In 2006, Writers Guild of America West ranked its screenplay 65th in WGA’s list of 101 Greatest Screenplays.
 In 2008, Singin' in the Rain was placed on Empire's 500 Greatest Movies of All Time List, ranking at #8, the highest-ranked G-rated movie on the list.

 Home media

 The 40th Anniversary Edition VHS version released in 1992 include a documentary, the original trailer, and Reynolds' solo rendition of "You Are My Lucky Star", which had been cut from the final film.

 According to the audio commentary on the 2002 Special Edition DVD, the original negative was destroyed in a fire.
 Despite this, the film was digitally restored for its DVD release.
-A Blu-ray Ultimate Collector's Edition was released in July 2012.
+A Blu-ray Ultimate Collector's Edition was released in July 2012, featuring the high-definition digital transfer sourced from the 4K transfer.
 A Ultra HD Blu-ray was released on April 26, 2022.

 The digital version of the film is currently available to stream on HBO Max.